|2040/3040/4040||Dual Drive||Single Sided||Single Density||170K||IEEE-488|

 The 2031 used parallel IEEE-488, the 1541 used the serial version of the same protocol.
 1541's were the most common disk drive used with the Commodore 64, and VIC20, so there are a lot of them around, unlike the 2031 and the other IEEE-488 drives.
 The 2031 originally came in a large black metal case, using the same drive mechanisms as the 4040 drives.
 Later the 2031-LP was produced, using the case and drive mechanism from a 1541.
 Since the schematics of the 1541 and 2031-LP were very similar, the idea was to take a 1541 drive and modify it to match the 2031-LP schematic.
 The ROM would be replaced with the 2031 ROM (actually a patched ROM to make the 1541 act like a 2031).
 All the changes were to the IO pins of one of the 6522 chips, so this could be achieved with an add on board which connected one of the 6522's to some IEEE-488 buffers rather than the IEC ports on the drive.

 real 2031LP from xAD nIGHTFALL) Just needs a label for the front.
 I was going to copy a 2031LP label, but the drive cases I used has the embossed C= logo, so it wouldn't fit.

-I don't have a source of IEEE-488 connectors at the moment, but I can supply the conversion board and ROM adapter, complete with all chips and a programmed ROM.
-You can either locate something similar to the arrangement I used above, or solder a cable directly and run a long lead to an edge connector on the PET.
+The PCBs are available from my Tindie store.
+The most difficult parts to locate are the IEEE-488 connections.
+You can try to find something similar to the arrangement I used above, or solder a cable directly and run a long lead to an edge connector on the PET.